katya-kalugina/inspect-eval-practice/README.md

 ## Theoretical Framework

-This eval connects cognitive science (Kahneman, 2011) with AI governance requirements.
-Quality of model output is not merely a performance metric — it is a legal and safety requirement for high-risk AI systems.
+1. This eval connects cognitive science (Kahneman, 2011) with AI governance requirements.
+Quality of model output is a safety requirement for high-risk AI systems.
 Cognitive laziness directly undermines robustness standards, making this eval a practical tool for compliance testing under the EU AI Act.

+3. Effort calibration: the core metric is not accuracy or length, but whether the model's reasoning effort matches the complexity of the task - making this eval complementary to traditional benchmarks rather than a replacement.